TO PROTECT, CONSERVE, IMPROVE AND RESTORE THE NATURAL

 environment and its management and protection.

-The highlight of the Awards ceremony was the designation of those who will represent the region at this year’s Canada-Wide Science Fair being held in Ottawa, ON.
-May 12 to 19.
+The highlight of the Awards ceremony was the designation of those who will represent the region at this year’s Canada-Wide Science Fair being held in Fredericton, NB.
+May 11 to 17.
 Three projects (five students) were selected for this exciting opportunity.

-Ariel Saulnier and Kyra Ruggles, Parry Sound Public School, for their project “The Roots of Graywater” – recipients of the Greater Nipissing Stewardship Council Best Junior Project – Natural Resources & Environment Award.
+Alaina Parker, Parry Sound Public School, for her project “Oil Spills – How to Clean them Up” – recipient of the Greater Nipissing Stewardship Council Best Junior Project – Natural Resources & Environment Award.

-Jacob Galema of Widdifield Secondary School for his project “Fantastic Bioplastic” – – recipient of the Greater Nipissing Stewardship Council Best Intermediate or Senior Project – Natural Resources & Environment Award.
-Jacob also won the Shulman Travel Award, the OPG Engineering Award and a gold medal in the Senior Engineering/Computer/Math Sciences category.
-Jacob is part of North Bay Science Fair team.
+Emily Mah and Jazlyn McGuinty, Widdifield Secondary School for their project “Using Tannin-Embedded Biopolymers to Extract Heavy Metals from Contaminated Water” – recipient of the Greater Nipissing Stewardship Council Best Intermediate or Senior Project – Natural Resources & Environment Award.
+Emily and Jazlyn also won the TransCanada Award, J.M.
+Filion Environmental Award, and a gold medal in the Senior Earth and Science category.
+They are now heading to the Canada-Wide fair as part of Team North Bay!

 FOR MORE ABOUT THE FAIR…Read here.